EDUCBA Logo

 VBA Date Example 3-3

-Step 3: Now use the following piece of code which helps in searching the person who has a credit card bill due date as the current system date.
-This code allows checking the Customer who has bill payment due on the current system date along with the bill amount.
+Step 3: Now use the following piece of code, which helps search for the person with a credit card bill due date as the current system date.
+This code allows checking the Customer who has bill payment due on the current system date and the bill amount.

 Code: